pierrejeambrun/EthereumProject/README.md

 # README

+POC to showcase the HackParity Vulnerability in the ethereum blockchain

 ### I Prerequisite
 If your node is supposed to be mining, you need to have at least 4GB of RAM of the local machine running your node